-But is it?
-Is everything fine?
+But is everything fine?
 Is no news good news?

 I would contend that it is not.

-Back in the day…I’m talking way back.
-Before the iPhone.
-Before the computer.
-Before the electricity.
-Even before the modern toilet.
-We lived, breathed, ate, slept, moved, pooped, and bathed outside in the elements.
+Way back in the day – before iPhones, computers, electricity or the modern toilet – we lived, breathed, ate, slept, moved, pooped, and bathed outside in the elements.
 We lived in a kill or be killed type of environment.
-And for this environment we needed reserves.
-We needed to be able to adapt to changing weather, fluctuating food supply, and possible predators.
+To succeed in this environment we needed reserves.
+We needed to be able to adapt to changing weather, fluctuating food supply and possible predators.
 We were able to adapt more often than not, or we wouldn’t be here today.
-You are proof of our ancestors resiliency.
+You are proof of our ancestors’ resiliency.

-In the past 100 years however, our living conditions have changed so much, that we’ve removed the need to adapt.
-As a result, the resiliency of individuals has plummeted.
+In the past 100 years however, our living conditions have changed so much that we’ve removed the need to adapt.
+As a result, our resilience has plummeted.
 Most people are on the edge of crisis, waiting for that one thing – whether it be a stressful event, bacteria or virus, or chemical – to push them over the edge.

 We Use a Fraction of Our Capacity

-In a paper published in the New England Journal of Medicine, Dr. James Fries describes how in youth, the function of our organs far exceeds what we need for daily living.
-For example the heart and the lungs can increase their capacity by up to four times what is needed for functioning at rest.
-But as we age, these reserves, which determine our resilience, can decrease.
+In a paper published in the New England Journal of Medicine, Dr. James Fries describes how in youth, our organ function far exceeds what we need for daily living.
+For example, the heart and the lungs can increase their capacity by up to four times what is needed for functioning at rest.
+But as we age these reserves, which determine our resilience, can decrease.

 Western Diet Equals Western Diseases

-British surgeon Denis Burkitt spent most of his professional life in Uganda observing east African’s.
-What he noticed was that they consumed an indigienous diet high in fiber and had almost no degenerative diseases that he saw in “westernized” countries.
+British surgeon Denis Burkitt spent most of his professional life in Uganda observing East Africans.
+What he noticed was that they consumed an indigenous diet high in fiber and had almost no degenerative diseases that he saw in westernized countries.
 These were people that maintained high levels of resilience.

 The Goal Is Not To Restore Health, But To Restore Resilience

-Many of my clients come to me with little-to-no reserve.
+Many of my clients come to me with little-to-no reserves.
 They eat one wrong food and their joints flare up.
-They lose one night of good sleep, and they can’t function the next day.
+They lose one night of good sleep and they can’t function the next day.
 They need to work longer hours for a project at their job,and it takes months to recover.

 This is resilience, and this is where we should all be and strive to maintain.